Insights

 A positive approach to psychological health and safety in the workplace can result in increased employee engagement and retention, enhanced productivity and decreased time loss due to sick leave, ultimately improving a financial ‘bottom line’ for organizations, reducing the demand on the healthcare system and most importantly, contributing to the overall mental well-being of employees.

 You can find more information on the National Standard of Canada for Psychological Health and Safety in the Workplace, Workplace Strategies for Mental Health and the Government of Canada: Mental health in the workplace websites.
-If you would like further information on the benefits of a Psychological Health and Safety Management System for your organization, you can use our live chat feature during business hours, email us at [email protected] or at [email protected], contact us directly at 1-844-377-9545 or you can always connect with us on our Facebook page, through our Twitter account, on our LinkedIn profile.
+If you would like further information on the benefits of a Psychological Health and Safety Management System for your organization, you can use our live chat feature during business hours, email us at [email protected], contact us directly at 1-844-377-9545 or you can always connect with us on our Facebook page, through our Twitter account, on our LinkedIn profile.

 Historical WCB Cost Recovery Review